While the sun’s still up...

-Before you go back down the bar scene, go up a bit further to 801 Duval and experience a different side of Key West nightlife!
+Before you go back down to the bar scene, go up a bit further to 801 Duval and experience a different side of Key West nightlife!
 801 Bourbon Bar is a dance club that features drag shows and cheap drinks!
 Keep your buzz going while watching or participating in one of the nightly shows.

-After the show, make your way back to 224 Duval to the Bull and Whistle Bar.
+After the show, make your way back down to 224 Duval to the Bull and Whistle Bar.
 This three-story building has themed bars on each floor, and a little something for everyone.
 The drinks are strong, the dance floor is crowded, and the bartenders are friendly.

 If you feel like singing, head next door to 218 Duval and check out Pete's Dueling Piano Bar!
 The drink selection is fantastic, plus the piano's play the best hits that have the entire bar singing along.
 It's a great place to spend a few hours drinking and laughing with your friends.